oadultradeepfield/oadultradeepfield/src/content/blog/2025-09-02-it2900-week4/index.md

 leadership also requires the ability to recognize, understand, and manage emotions, both our own and those of others.
 Emotional intelligence shapes how leaders connect with their teams, build trust, and create an environment where people feel valued.
-Reflecting on this theme made me realize how much impact empathy and self-awareness have on the quality of leadership. <!-- truncate --> If you are new, this is a continuation of the [IT2900 Weekly Reflection](/tags/it2900) series, where I share my responses to the weekly assignments for this course.
+Reflecting on this theme made me realize how much impact empathy and self-awareness have on the quality of leadership.
+If you are new, this is a continuation of the [IT2900 Weekly Reflection](/tags/it2900) series, where I share my responses to the weekly assignments for this course.